wardi/jsonsquared/README.md

   Straight double-quotes in the string body that are not already escaped by a backslash will be escaped automatically before parsing.

 * Real newline characters may be included in the string body.
+Newlines for just for formatting in the spreadsheet may be backslash-escaped.

   Carriage return values will be removed, then newlines preceded by a backslash will be removed.
 Remaining newlines will be